-- [1] This matter concerns a request by Mr. Yagua Rospigliosi to the Canada Agricultural Review Tribunal (Tribunal) for review of the Minister's decision # 19-01098, confirming the Notice of Violation # 3961-19-0826 (NOV), pursuant to paragraph 13(2)(b) of the Agriculture and Agri-Food Administrative Monetary Penalties Act (AAAMP Act). - [2] It is alleged that on April 14, 2019, following his arrival at Pierre Elliott Trudeau International Airport in Montréal, Quebec, Mr. Yagua Rospigliosi imported two packages of pork sausage without declaring them.
-Consequently, the Canada Border Services Agency (Agency) issued him a NOV with a penalty of \$1,300 for violating subsection 16(1) of the Health of Animals Act. - [3] There are two issues before the Tribunal.
+[1] This matter concerns a request by Mr. Kowalczyk to the Canada Agricultural Review Tribunal (Tribunal) for review of the Minister's decision # 18-03127, confirming the Notice of Violation # 7011-18-0741 (NOV), pursuant to paragraph 13(2)(b) of the Agriculture and Agri-Food Administrative Monetary Penalties Act (AAAMP Act).

+[2] It is alleged that on October 7, 2018, following his arrival at Calgary International Airport in Calgary, Alberta, Mr. Kowalczyk imported apples without presenting them for inspection.
+Consequently, the Canada Border Services Agency (Agency) issued him a NOV with a penalty of \$1,300 for violating section 7 of the Plant Protection Act.

+[3] There are two issues before the Tribunal.
 As a preliminary matter the Tribunal must determine whether it should endorse the Agency's consent to the appeal.
-Secondly, if answered in the negative, the Tribunal must make a finding as to whether or not the Minister erred when it held the Agency proved all the essential elements to establish Mr. Yagua Rospigliosi violated subsection 16(1) of the Health of Animals Act. - [4] In this instance, I find that the Tribunal should not endorse the Agency's consent to the appeal because the request to do so offers no argument or evidence to conclude the Minister erred or that Mr. Yagua Rospigliosi did not violate subsection 16(1) of the Health of Animals Act.
+Secondly, if answered in the negative, the Tribunal must make a finding as to whether or not the Minister erred when it held the Agency proved all the essential elements to establish Mr. Kowalczyk violated section 7 of the Plant Protection Act.

+[4] In this instance, I find that the Tribunal should not endorse the Agency's consent to the appeal because the request to do so offers no argument or evidence to conclude the Minister erred or that Mr. Kowalczyk did not violate section 7 of the Plant Protection Act as alleged in the NOV.
 Pursuant to sections 14 and 38 of the AAAMP Act, the authority to set aside a Minister's decision or to cancel a NOV rests solely with the Tribunal.
-The Tribunal has the exclusive jurisdiction to hear and determine all questions of facts or law in relation to a request for review and accordingly it must fulfill its legislative mandate by undertaking a review of the facts surrounding the issuance of the NOV. - [5] For the reasons that follow, I find that the Respondent has not established on a balance of probabilities the essential elements for a violation of subsection 16(1) of the Health of Animals Act.
-Accordingly, I set aside the Minister's decision, and hold that no monetary penalty is payable by Mr. Yagua Rospigliosi to the Agency.
+The Tribunal has the exclusive jurisdiction to hear and determine all questions of fact or law in relation to a request for review and accordingly it must fulfill its legislative mandate by undertaking a review of the facts surrounding the issuance of the NOV.

+[5] For the reasons that follow, I find that the Agency has not established on a balance of probability the essential elements for a violation of section 7 of the Plant Protection Act.
+Accordingly, I set aside the Minister's decision, and hold that no monetary penalty is payable by Mr. Kowalczyk to the Agency.